Lyubomir-Todorov/i-owe-you-discord-bot/README.md

     -   If no name is found, the name of the user who submitted the message will be used
 -   `Category` - Text that matches one of the configured categories / category keywords will be used as the category
     -   If no category is found, the default category will be used
+-   `Split` - How the purchase should be divided, this can either by `50/50`, or `Paid in full by other`
+    -   By default, this is assumed to be `50/50`

 ### Full length message example